 Health, Safety and Environment

-Corporate governance is a key element in enhancing investor confidence, promoting competitiveness, and ultimately improving economic growth.
+We understand that high standards of corporate governance are integral to the long-term success of any organization.
+Our company appreciates the role and importance of sound corporate governance practices in achieving increased shareholder value and meeting stakeholder expectations.
 Waltersmith operates a corporate governance structure in line with international standards and has run all operations in compliance with the Nigerian Petroleum Legislation and practices.

 In this regard, the Waltersmith Corporate Governance Manual contains the Code of Best Practices which details the following: